Your Best 2-Day Oxford Itinerary from London

 Lunch at Victors

-The interior dazzles with wisteria vines, and it is a Hamptons inspired restaurant, so you know it exudes colorful, healthy, and over-the-top dishes.
+The interior dazzles with wisteria vines, and it is a Hamptons-inspired restaurant, so you know it exudes colorful, healthy, and over-the-top dishes.
 Highlights include their sushi platters, poke, and superfood salads.

 Small Plates to share are the Crab & Yuzu Tacos, Seared Scallops, Popcorn Chicken, Sea Bass, and Scallop Ceviche.

-Check in at The Bear Hotel, Woodstock
+Stay at The Bear Hotel, Woodstock

 Call a taxi or Uber to take you to your hotel.
-The Bear is a historic hotel located in Woodstock, about a twenty-minute drive away from central Oxford.
+The Bear is a historic hotel in Woodstock, about a twenty-minute drive away from central Oxford.

 The hotel is one of the UK’s distinguished Macdonald Hotels & Resorts.
 The hotel is also famously known for hosting Elizabeth Taylor and Richard Burton.